FIST (role-playing game): Planet Fist

 A standalone satirical science-fiction role-playing game (self-described as a "narrative wargame") based on FIST, Planet Fist (stylized as PLANET FIST) was created by Jess Levine and published in 2023 after an Itch.io crowdfunding campaign.
 Inspired by media such as Planetside 2 and Starship Troopers, the game is set in the far future on the distant planet of Sixaura, eternally warred over by three empires - the New Committee, the Tyrat Council, and the Velian Ascendancy - who use advanced nanite and cloning technology to continuously replicate the fighting soldiers.

 War-Torn Ice Moon

 In early 2025, X user lolt64 began posting about an upcoming RPG zine project of his, describing an endless war on Jupiter's icy moon Europa (from a black comedy, in-character perspective).
 In the following months, other users would participate with their own writing and artwork (often likened to collaborative projects such as the SCP Foundation and The Backrooms), including a post by the official NASA-ran Europa Clipper account indirectly referencing the phenomenon.

-Eventually, lolt64 would come forward clarifying the matter, settling on using FIST as the game to release the project (named War-Torn Ice Moon) for, with an upcoming Kickstarter campaign to fund the campaign kit in September 2025.
+Eventually, lolt64 would come forward clarifying the matter, settling on using FIST as the game to release the project (named War-Torn Ice Moon) for, with a Kickstarter campaign to fund the campaign kit in September 2025.